Witch-cult hypothesis: Michelet, Gage, and Leland

-The impact of Margaret Murray
+Impact of Margaret Murray

 In 1915, Margaret Murray was an Egyptologist who worked under Sir Flinders Petrie at University College London.
 However, the outbreak of World War I had meant that many of their staff and students had abandoned scholarship to aid the British war effort, while archaeological excavation to Egypt had been rendered impossible.
 These events gave Murray more latitude in her studies, and she began to branch out and explore other interests.
 To aid Britain's war effort, Murray enrolled as a volunteer nurse in the Volunteer Aid Detachment of the College Women's Union Society, and for several weeks was posted to Saint-Malo in France.
 However, after being taken ill herself, she was sent to recuperate in Glastonbury, Somerset, where she became interested in Glastonbury Abbey and the folklore surrounding it which connected it to the legendary figure of King Arthur and to the idea that the Holy Grail had been brought there by Joseph of Aramathea.
 Pursuing this interest, she published the paper "Egyptian Elements in the Grail Romance" in the journal Ancient Egypt, although few agreed with her conclusions and it was criticised by scholars like Jessie Weston for making unsubstantiated leaps with the evidence.

 Returning to London, she began to work on the concept of witchcraft.
 Her first published work on the subject was an article in the academic journal Folklore in 1917, which she followed with a second in 1920.
 Further articles on the subject appeared in the journal of the Royal Anthropological Institute and the Scottish Historical Review.